W E Hill & Sons History - About W.E Hill & Sons

 During the early part of the 20th century, the New Bond Street venue was closed and the family moved to Hanwell, London where Alfred Hill, amongst others continued the family tradition.
 Then later in the century, in the mid-1970s, the W.E.Hill & Sons workshops were moved to the larger premises at Havenfields in Great Missenden, Buckinghamshire.

-In 2018, the acquisition of the company by J&A Beare directors Simon Morris, Steven Smith; distinguished violinmakers Stefan-Peter Greiner, Robert Brewer Young; and Hill bowmaker Derek Wilson, marked its return to London.
-The new Hill workshop is located in the historic coach house and stables of Burgh House from 1704 in London Hampstead.
+Their acquisition of the company marked its return to London.
+The W. E. Hill & Sons workshop is located in the historic coach house and stables of Burgh House from 1704 in London Hampstead.

-Under the direction of Robert Brewer Young and Stefan-Peter Greiner, violins modelled after Stradivari, including the Messiah of 1716, the best of Bergonzi and the work of Guarneri del Gesu are all being made as part of the Hill heritage.
+Under the direction of Robert Brewer Young and Stefan-Peter Greiner, violins modeled after Stradivari - including the Messiah of 1716 - notable Bergonzis, and the work of Guarneri del Gesu are being made as part of the Hill heritage.

 Derek Wilson, who joined Hill in 1978, oversees the making of bows that offer the excellence of an enduring English tradition.